R1413/CryptoGear/Android/README.md

 An app that helps users build up their knowledge about cryptography by way of an encryption/decryption game.
 A user of this app should be able to play a part in encrypting and decrypting messages so that he/she can enjoy the game, and learn about cryptography at the same time.

 ####Vision Statement:
-To create a more security competent society.
+To help more people understand how encryption works.

 ####Motivation:
 As society is becoming more reliant on technology, security becomes an important topic.
 Providing the knowledge of how to maintain a safe security status is our motivation for this project.